 If you experience prolonged periods of time without work-life balance, it may have adverse effects on your mental and physical health.
-Several studies have shown that working long hours for extended periods of time have led to occurrences of physical and mental ailments including cardiovascular disease and depression.
+Several studies have shown

 Anxiety and Depression are amongst the most common mental health disorders for those who do not have work-life balance.
 As a result, fatigue, absenteeism, lower productivity and organizational turnover rates tend to increase.